ivansherbs/insights.ivansherbs.com/content/en/vaginal-yeast-infection-home-remedies/vaginal-yeast-infection-home-remedies.md

 What's worse is that a wrong self-diagnosis can confuse you.
 Here's another great excerpt from the same story:

-> "If you treat yourself and it never goes away, you shouldn't continue to treat yourself...
-You're making a situation worse and you can get into cyclic episodes where you think you have a yeast infection all of the time."
+> "If you treat yourself and it never goes away, you shouldn't continue to treat yourself… You're making a situation worse and you can get into cyclic episodes where you think you have a yeast infection all of the time."
 >
 > -[Susan Hoffstetter](https://www.sciencedaily.com/releases/2007/09/070910165110.htm), assistant Professor of Women's Health

 In other words, it's very important that you identify the correct infection.